EqualExperts/you-build-it-you-run-it-playbook/practices/governance.md

 ## Ensure fair remuneration for on-call developers

 Offer a level of pay to on-call developers for 24x7 support that recognises the inconvenience of out of hours support.
-We recommend choosing one of these payment models:
+We recommend choosing one of these payment models, based on your own organisational context:

 |Name|Remuneration|Comments|
 |---|---|---|